Andrehatlo/andrehatlo.github.io/_pages/about.md

 ## On a personal note:

-I'm a 27 year old man who both loves a good laugh and having a good time, and values the sound of silence and my alone time.
+I'm a 27 year old man who both loves a good laugh, having a good time and values my alone time.

 At the moment I live in Drammen Norway, with my best friend and beautiful partner Hilde.

-Together we have a super funny thirty-five kilo, two year old boxer named Mini.
+Together we have a super funny thirty-five kilo, two year old boxer named Mini, who thinks he's a little person.

 <img src="/assets/images/fam.jpg" alt="my family"/>